cncf/glossary/content/en/runtime.md

 ## How it helps

-Runtime helps address these challenges by providing a standardized and containerized execution environment.
+Runtime, as a containerized execution environment, helps address these challenges.
 It [abstracts](/abstraction/) away the underlying infrastructure details, enabling applications to be deployed and run consistently across different cloud platforms or environments.
 The runtime environment includes features like [container orchestration](container-orchestration/), automatic [scaling](/auto-scaling/), service discovery, and fault tolerance, simplifying application deployment, management, and scaling.